 This course will prepare the student for effective communication and collaboration amongst the interprofessional team with the goal of practicing high quality, safe, patient-centered care.
 Topics of quality improvement and interprofessional communication will be emphasized.

 This culminating course encompasses various aspects of professionalism and leadership while shadowing multiple leaders in the clinical setting.
 Students will apply leadership concepts and decision making skills in the provision of high quality nursing care.
-(70 clinical hours required)
+(70 practice experience hours required)

 This is the first of two courses designed for students who need a broad coverage of anatomy and physiology and have little or no background in science.
 It includes a study of the structure and function of human cells, tissue, organs, and systems.
 Clinical applications of anatomy and physiology will also be considered.
 Three hours of lecture and two hours of lab per week.
-Prerequisite(s): Enrollment in a school of nursing.
+Enrollment in a school of nursing is required.

 4 BIO117 Basic Anatomy and Physiology II with lab